Calvineries/LCU-Vehicles-List/README.md

 "Is in COLLECTION.TXT?" = Is the vehicle in the terminal?

-"Works in COLLECTION.TXT?" = Can we spawn the vehicle if we add it manually in the COLLECTION.TXT file?
+"Works in COLLECTION.TXT?" = Can we spawn the vehicle and does the vehicle work if we add it manually in the COLLECTION.TXT file?

 ---